swirlai/swirl-search/docs/TO_DO.md

 # Refactors
 - [X] Rewrite connectors to object and refactor all existing ones
 - [X] Rewrite mixers to object and refactor all existing ones
-- [ ] Rewrite processors to object and refactor all existing ones
+- [-] Rewrite processors to object and refactor all existing ones - NEEDS TEST
+- [ ] Separate response mapping from result mapping *****
+- [ ] Add provider filter to base mixer class, e.g. &search_provider=1 filters to that

+# TBD
 - [ ] Separate non-changing parts of searchproviders into connector configs?
-- [ ] Separate response mapping from result mapping
 - [ ] Make celery work, move to fully DB managed model or replace celery with dramatiq.io

 ## New Features
+- [ ] Add a SearchProviderList object?
+Just a list of IDs, and if you specify that in the searchprovider list, it works
-- [ ] Sort the Retrieved X of Y messages in descending
+- [X] Sort the Retrieved X of Y messages in descending
 - [ ] Searches folder with example searches in json DEFER
 - [ ] Search UI P1
 - [ ] search?retry=id - P1 rerun only providers that failed etc